Saik0s/Whisperboard/README.md

     <img src="https://img.shields.io/badge/Powered%20by-Tuist-blue" alt="Powered by Tuist">
 </p>

-## Features
+## 🎙️ Features That Speak Volumes

-- Easy-to-use voice recording and playback
-- Transcription of recorded audio using Whisper from OpenAI
+- **Simplicity at Your Fingertips**: Start recording with a single tap and play back your audio with ease.
+- **Transcription Magic**: Powered by OpenAI's Whisper, your audio is transcribed with cutting-edge technology.
-- Import and export audio files
+- **Audio File Mastery**: Import your existing audio files or export new ones for seamless sharing and editing.
-- Select microphone for recording
+- **Mic Check**: Choose your preferred microphone to ensure the best sound quality for your recordings.
-- Model selection screen with the ability to download any Whisper model
+- **Model Flexibility**: Browse and download any Whisper model directly from the app to tailor your transcription experience.

-## Future Plans

-- [ ] Optimize the transcription process by eliminating silent portions of audio, which can reduce the processing time and improve overall efficiency.
-- [x] Implement resumable transcription so that users can continue transcribing after the app has been terminated during the transcription process.
-- [ ] Provide an estimated time remaining for the transcription to complete, helping users plan accordingly.
+## 🚀 On the Horizon

+- [x] **Continue where left**: With resumable transcription, you can pick up right where you left off, even if the app closes.
-- [ ] Implement real-time transcription using smaller, more efficient models, offering users faster results.
+- [ ] **Instant text**: Real-time transcription is on our roadmap, aiming to give you immediate results with smaller, faster models.

 ## Installation